 Ulster Hall was built in 1859 and opened in 1862.
 It was openend to provide the expanding city of Belfast with a larger multi-purpose venue.
 Even though larger concert halls have been opened in the city since then, Ulster Hall has remained a popular venue.

-During World War II, the Ulster Hall was used extensively as a dance hall in order to provide entertainment for the American troops stationed in Northern Ireland.
-A shipment of American white oak planking later mysteriously arrived in Belfast to refurbish the dance floor.
+World War II, the Ulster Hall was used extensively as a dance hall in order to provide

 No comments: